 |macOS||AnyConnect 4.8.00175 or later|

 |iOS||AnyConnect 4.8.00807 or later|

-Trusted Endpoints detection on Android does not rely on certificates, so there is no dependency on a specific AnyConnect app version.
+Trusted Endpoints detection which does not rely on certificates has no dependency on a specific AnyConnect app version.

 The FTD SAML login experience supports use of Duo WebAuthn authentication methods like Touch ID and security keys for AnyConnect client logins under the following conditions: